kuri65536/GenieExamples/gnome-wiki/IoChannelsSample.md

 # Projects/Vala/IoChannelsSample - GNOME Wiki!

 # Using gio's IO channels to communicate through pipes
-Vala port of example from http://www.linuxjournal.com/article/8545 Complete and working console application that uses IO channels to communicate across two pipes.
+Genie port of example from http://www.linuxjournal.com/article/8545 Complete and working console application that uses IO channels to communicate across two pipes.
 The example will continuously read and write and spam your console.
 You can stop the program via <Ctrl>-C.